If you want to lose one extra pound a week, this article will show you the best diet and exercise tricks to enhance weight loss.

 Avoid adding too much salt to food or eating processed foods since most of them contain sodium.

 These tips are enough to help you lose one extra pound a week.
 In fact, you don’t have to apply all of them.
-Just pick the ones that fit your lifestyle and incorporate them in your daily routine.
+Just pick the ones that fit your lifestyle and incorporate them into your daily routine.

 But remember that weight loss isn’t always consistent.
 Expect to lose less weight as you get closer to your ideal weight.